corona-warn-app/cwa-website/science/2021-07-08-science-blog-2/index.md

 - Most of the respondents (61.6%) finished school with qualifications that provide entry to university or to a technical college
 - The majority of respondents live in urban areas and in western Germany
 - The majority of respondents followed typical social distancing and hygiene rules to protect themselves from infection
-- The vast majority of respondents who received a red warning (83.1%) subsequently took a COVID-19 test
+- The vast majority of respondents who received a red warning (83.1%) subsequently want to take a COVID-19 test

 ## 2 The balancing act between minimising data collection and the need for data for research